-For this week (Feb.
-19) we want to allot some time for your family to prepare for Lent.
-Next week’s lesson is on the why and what of Ash Wednesday, but this week we hope your family will spend some time preparing things for your ongoing task of growing in holiness throughout all 6 weeks of Lent.
+Sometime before Lent begins we hope you’ll open up this packet and spend a little time on your family’s preparation for your ongoing task of growing in holiness throughout all 6 weeks of Lent.
 We have several ways for you to do that, but you’ll want to plan ahead a bit so you have materials on hand.

 - Bury the Alleluia is a Family Formation favorite highlighting the custom that the Alleluia is not spoken or sung at all during all of Lent.
 The instructions say to color your Alleluia banner, seal it in a Ziploc bag and bury it in the biggest snowdrift you can find.
-That is a great activity for the typical Minnesota February, but keep in mind that the weather is fickle this time of year and what is buried in February may well be blown away in an April wind.
+That is a great activity for the typical Minnesota winter, but keep in mind that the weather is fickle this time of year and what is buried in February may well be blown away in an April wind.
 Be sure to bury it someplace secure, where you’ll be able to find it later.
 (Under a rock in your garden or some other noteworthy place.)
-In my family, we got burned on this a couple times before we finally started simply “burying” our alleluia under the purple cloth on our prayer table.
+In my family, we lost our Alleluia a couple times before we finally started simply “burying” it under the purple cloth on our prayer table.
 Not nearly as much fun, but no disappointment in the spring.
 Also, it’s not uncommon to hear of FF kids being slightly scandalized when they hear someone saying “the A word” during Lent.
 (And that’s a win!)

 - Stations of the Cross is one of those uniquely Catholic things that pretty much every parish offers throughout Lent.
 (7 p.m. on Fridays at COSP) Even if you can’t get your whole family out on a Friday evening in the middle of winter, this is a powerful prayer experience that you can recreate at home.
 We’ve given you two copies of a booklet with meditations that are the right length and language for children to enter in and experience Christ’s great sacrifice.
 There are a number of ways you can use them: